 Christina Spain is our Title I teacher.
 The financial support for this program is shared by the district and federal funds through a Title I grant.
 Any questions regarding the program can be directed to christina.spain@sau15.net.

-The mission of the ELL Program is to ensure that all English Language Learners in New Hampshire are given an equitable, appropriate, and academically challenging education.
+The mission of the ELL Programm is to ensure that all English Language Learners in New Hampshire are given an equitable, appropriate, and academically challenging education.

 The goal of the McKinney-Vento Homeless Education Assistance Improvement Act of 2001 Section 722 (g) is to ensure New Hampshire children and youth experiencing homelessness have equal access to the same free and appropriate public education and to meet the same challenging state student performance standards as all other children and youth.